 Now its time to add vegetation to our scene since a city without maintenance will be invaded with vegetation very fast.
 First off we have a patch of grass on the lower right of the image that we need to fix and for that we will use this image so go ahead and open it up.

-Noe=w choose the lasso tool and select the area shown below.
+Now choose the Lasso Tool and select the area shown below.

-Select the brush tool and be sure to have black as your foreground color.
+Select the Brush tTool and be sure to have black as your Foreground Color.